SCOTT® Tube-Free Frequently Asked Questions

 Is SCOTT?
 Extra Soft Tissue safe to use in my boat and/or RV?

 Yes.
 SCOTT® Extra Soft Tissue passes water breakup tests and is therefore safe for RVs and boats.

-To help you feel cleaner and fresher than with toilet paper alone, we offer SCOTT NATURALS™ Flushable Cleansing Cloths.
+To help you feel cleaner and fresher than with toilet paper alone, we offer SCOTT™ Flushable Cleansing Cloths.
 These are flushable pre-moistened wipes for thorough cleansing and freshening.